UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries

 \subsubsection{Preprocessing and Segmentation}

 Raw RGB-D point clouds are cleaned by removing invalid values (NaNs and infinities) and statistical outliers beyond three standard deviations from the median.
-Strawberry instances are detected using a two-stage pipeline: YOLOv8~\cite{yolov8_ultralytics} provides coarse 2D bounding boxes, which are refined using SAM2~\cite{sam2} to obtain precise instance masks.
+Strawberry instances are detected using a two-stage pipeline trained on diverse strawberry images, achieving robust localization under varying lighting conditions and partial occlusions: YOLOv8~\cite{yolov8_ultralytics} provides coarse 2D bounding boxes, which are refined using SAM2~\cite{sam2} to obtain precise instance masks.
 Each mask is projected into 3D to extract a segmented partial point cloud $\mathcal{P}$ corresponding to an individual strawberry.